 - Oculus Quest is a mobile device, and as such it does not have the same capabilities/power as a PC-Powered headset and is intended to work with smaller, less complex, "mobile-sized" files.
 VR.

-- Only Pro and Pro Plus licenses support the Oculus Quest standalone device.
+- Only Individual (Pro, Pro Plus, Trial) licenses support logging in on the Oculus Quest standalone device.
 Workstation customers, please contact our Customer Experience team for access.

 Feature Parity with Prospect on Desktop

 - Reports - Stay tuned for a more robust solution for cross-device reporting.